 Adrian: "I didn't mean to hurt you.
 I was really mad."

 Mom: "I understand you were really mad.
 Mad is ok.
+Everyone gets mad.
 But there's no excuse for hitting, EVER.
 Next time you feel like hitting, what could you do?"

 Adrian: "I know, I'm supposed to use my words.
 But I was too mad."

 Mom: "I understand.
 That is a strong feeling, wanting to hit.
+But you need to commit, in that moment, to do something with that feeling instead of hitting.
 What else could you do with that feeling if you can't use words at that moment?"

 Mom: "That's better than hitting."